tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/快速入门_intl_en.md

     continueBlock(creator, nil);
 }

-// Entry of the method for getting signature.
-Here shows the process of getting the temporary key and calculating the signature
+// Getting the signature: Here you can see how to get the temporary key and calculate the signature
 // You can also customize the signature calculation process
 - (void) signatureWithFields:(QCloudSignatureFields*)fileds
                      request:(QCloudBizHTTPRequest*)request